 What Are the Grant Requirements?

 - Teach in a priority school.
 The grant requires students to teach in California in a priority school for at least four of the first five years after completing their credential program.
 Priority schools are those with a high percentage of teachers with emergency-type permits and/or low-income students.
-A detailed list of priority schools is available on the CTC website.
+A current list of priority schools is available on the CTC website.

 - Maintain good academic standing.
 Grant recipients must maintain good academic standing while they are enrolled in their CTC-approved teacher preparation program.